Nina Nunes

 Nina Nunes (born December 3, 1985) is an American former mixed martial artist who last competed in the women's flyweight division of the Ultimate Fighting Championship.

 Background

 Nunes was born and raised in Weston, Florida.
-Her maternal grandparents descend from North Macedonia.
+Her maternal grandparents descend from Macedonia.
 Nunes started practicing Taekwondo at the age of six.
 She wrestled while at Lake Region High School.
 She began training in mixed martial arts in 2009 as a way to lose weight and to help keep in shape following a motorcycle accident.

 Mixed martial arts career

 Nunes made her professional debut in 2010 competing in regional promotions, and amassed a record of 5–3 before joining Invicta FC.

 Invicta FC

 Nunes made her promotional debut against Munah Holland on December 7, 2013, at Invicta FC 7.
 Nunes won the fight via TKO in the third round and earned the Knockout of the Night bonus award.